ETIAS for Germany

 There are some other ways in which travelling between the UK and Germany has changed since Brexit:

-- British passports must be valid for at least 6 months and cannot be more than 10 years old
+- British passports must be valid for at least 3 months after the date the travellers will leave the Schengen Area and cannot be more than 10 years old

 - Passengers from the UK can no longer use EU border gates when entering Germany